 The Best Netflix Original Movies

-Netflix has been producing its own content at a prodigious pace, dropping movies on random weeknights with little-to-no-publicity, and boasting that they’ll have 1000 original movies and shows by the end of 2018.
+Netflix has been producing its own content at a prodigious pace, dropping movies on random weeknights with little to no publicity, and there’s plenty more planned for 2021.

 These Netflix Originals are often programs that wouldn’t normally fit on a movie screen or in a typical network lineup.
 And while it means a great deal more niche content, it has sparked controversy among more established filmmakers such as Christopher Nolan and Steven Spielberg, who feel that Netflix is ruining movies.